-A notable junior with a real flair for advocacy, Oliver Mosley is a sharp barrister with a keen tactical mind.
+A notable junior with a flair of advocacy, Oliver Mosley is a capable barrister with a keen tactical mind.

 Oliver is regularly instructed to defend and prosecute in the Crown, Magistrates' and Youth Courts and is experienced in working with vulnerable witnesses and clients with complex needs.
 He has been commended by solicitors for his sound judgement and client care.

 As a Grade 2 advocate for the CPS, Oliver has prosecuted numerous multi-handed trials as well as robbery, ABH and drug offences.
 He is keen to expand his practice in violent crime and sexual offences.

 As a pupil, Oliver supported senior members of chambers on various high-profile prosecutions, including that of Michael Seed, the final individual involved in the Hatton Garden burglary.